Jagestah/homegrown/README.md

   - checkout
 - Weekly Homework:
   - Create Github account
-  - Create Repo for this ongoing project
+  - Create Repo for ttheir ongoing project
   - Create a README.md in the repo documenting why the student is interested in the course

 ### Week 2